 Joanne D Arduino

-Joanne D Arduino (Artistic Director and owner of The Dance Studio: The Official School of Ballet Theatre of Scranton) has taught dance in Scranton for over 30 years.
+Joanne D Arduino (Artistic Director and owner of The Dance Studio: The Official School of Ballet Theatre of Scranton) has taught dance in Scranton for over 40 years.
 She began her training under the late Constance Reynolds and in 1974 was awarded a scholarship to the Pennsylvania Governor’s School for the Arts.
 Mrs. Arduino earned elementary and intermediate certificates at the Royal Academy of Dance, in London, England and completed her advanced studies with the Royal Academy in Toronto, Canada.
-She has studied and collaborated with many well known choreographers and teachers and was selected by Gus Giordano to represent Pennsylvania as a Jazz Ambassador at the Jazz Dance World Congress.
+She has studied and collaborated with many well known choreographers and teachers and was selected by late Gus Giordano to represent Pennsylvania as a Jazz Ambassador at the Jazz Dance World Congress.